The Auditor General for Wales reviews and sets scales of fees for the audit of local government bodies annually.

 The fee scales are benchmarked against fees charged by other UK audit agencies, where appropriate.

-The Auditor General has published his local government audit and inspection fee scales for 2014-15.
+The Auditor General has published his Fee Scheme 2017-18.

 Auditors are required to use their professional judgment, informed by the Auditor General’s Code of Audit Practice, relevant accounting and auditing standards, and guidance issued by the Auditor General to determine where a particular audited body lies on the prescribed fee scale for that type of body.